Editor's Note: On September 29, 2022, we expanded the feature to allow customers to view TVs in their home.

 We believe the closest store to our customers is in their pocket, and we are focused on making that always-on experience as easy, engaging and personalized as possible.
 Today, we announced two brand-new augmented reality (AR) features on the Walmart app designed to making shopping easier.

 This experience will initially be available for 300 furniture and home décor items, with plans to expand to popular back-to-college items over the coming months.
-To access the feature, all a customer needs to do is click the ‘View in your space’ banner on AR enabled items when shopping in the Walmart app, and this will walk them through how to connect to their camera and see the item in their own space.
+To access the feature, all a customer needs to do is click the ‘View in Your Home’ banner on AR enabled items when shopping in the Walmart app, and this will walk them through how to connect to their camera and see the item in their own space.
 They will also be able to toggle the item dimensions to check if the item will fit in their space and snap a picture for later, helping them feel confident purchasing with us.
-‘View in your space’ will be available on iOS, with plans to roll out on Android and mobile web.
+‘View in Your Home’ will be available on iOS, with plans to roll out on Android and mobile web.

 After extensively testing this feature with our own customers, we received overwhelmingly positive feedback, which helped ensure the experience is as seamless and user-friendly as possible.

 Notably, the feature includes haptic feedback, which allows customers to feel vibrations as they maneuver 3D models around their homes and prevents them from dragging items past the boundaries of their room.
 This adds a compelling level of realism to the experience.
-We incorporated several key accessibility features currently in public beta that help ensure customers with disabilities are able to use these new features.
-For example, customers with limited mobility can place an item within a room and maneuver it with gesture controls.
-For customers who have low vision, we are developing the experience to provide voice-based instructions and descriptions.
+We incorporated several key accessibility features currently in public beta such as gesture controls that enable customers to place an item within a room and maneuver it as well as the development of voice-based instructions and descriptions.